What about chemo side effects?

 Some chemo drugs can leave you unable to have children.
-This effect does not always go away after treatment is over.
-If you think you may want to have children some day, tell your doctor before you start treatment.
-To find out more about having children, call us for a copy of Fertility and Women With Cancer or Fertility and Men With Cancer.
+This effect does not always go away after treatment ends.
+If you think you may want to have children someday, tell your doctor before you start treatment.

 Cancer and its treatment can affect your memory and thinking.
 This may be called “chemo brain” or “chemo fog.”
-In rare cases, this can last for a long time after treatment.
+In rare cases, it can last for a long time after treatment.
 This happens more often in treatments that use large doses of chemo drugs.

 If you notice this, talk to your doctor.
 There are health care workers who can help you with thinking exercises and other types of treatment to help these effects.